Layr-Labs/eigensdk-go/aggregator/README.md

     - Hash the encoded task response
     - Return the digest

-3. `ProcessAggregatedResponse` receives an aggregated response, processes it, and sends it to the on-chain TaskManager contract, returning an error if the processing fails.
+3. `ProcessAggregatedResponse` receives a task index, a task response and the non signer stakes and signature, and sends the aggregated response information to the on-chain TaskManager contract, returning an error if the processing fails.

     - Obtain the task with the received task index.
     - Process the BLS aggregated response, obtaining the nonsigner stakes and signature